Scotland - Day 2 : First hiking day

 We took a left turn up the mountains

 It turned out I wasn't fully used to the map's scale yet, we were a bit further then I thought.
 The quickest way would be to keep climbing up the mountain in the other direction.
 The rest didn't hesitate to remind me it would have been much easier had we just followed the path, but that would've been boring.
-Nic had a hard time with all the loose rocks and his ankles hurt.
-When we reached the path close to the summit we still went slow, there were too many rocks and it was hard to see the markings.
+Nic had a hard time with all the loose rocks and his ankles had started to hurt.
+When we reached the path close to the summit we still went slow, there were too many rocks and it was difficult to see the sparse markings.
 We took a lot of breaks and Nic and Bart said they didn't believe me anymore when I repeated we were 'more or less' at the top.

 Taking a break to enjoy the sun